 Please note: Requires a valid haverford.edu log-in to access.
 Viewing the PDF in the Google Drive preview window or choosing to Open with Google Docs will impact the functionality and formatting of this document.
 For the best experience, download the PDF and view it using your preferred software.

 Fill Your Cart (Required)

 Please select 6 credits you would be interested in including in your fall schedule; you will ultimately enroll in 4 credits.
-Note that you are not registering for courses during this exercise, but rather beginning the process of thinking about your academic goals for your first semester, one that will continue when you meet with your pre-major advisor on Friday, August 31, 2018, during Customs Week.
+Note that you are not registering for courses during this exercise, but rather beginning the process of thinking about your academic goals for your first semester, one that will continue when you meet with your pre-major advisor on the Friday of Customs week.
 We will share the six courses you place in your cart with your pre-major advisor in advance of that conversation.
 To start this exercise, view the Bionic shopping cart tutorial, a short video designed to introduce you to course search and the beginning of the registration process.